-After you install Db2® for the Information Store, you must enable the administrative task scheduler and set the code page on the Db2® installation:
+After you install Db2 for the Information Store, you must enable the administrative task scheduler and set the code page on the Db2 installation:

-- 1. On the command line, navigate to the SQLLIB\bin directory of your Db2® installation.
-On Linux®, navigate to the db2inst1/sqllib/bin directory. - 2.
-To enable the administrative task scheduler, run the following command:
+- On the command line, navigate to the SQLLIB\bin directory of your Db2 installation.
+On Linux, navigate to the db2inst1/sqllib/bin directory. - To enable the administrative task scheduler, run the following command: db2set DB2_ATS_ENABLE=YES - To set the code page for UTF-8 encoding, run the following command: